2023 David Miller Internship programme applications are OPEN

 Payment for the internship is made at the current rate of the London living wage, and travel to Frankfurt is covered by the Foundation.
 Accommodation in London for the six-week period is provided if needed.

-In 2023 the companies who are providing placements and training include RCW, David Higham Associates, ILA, Penguin Random House, Faber, Profile Books, PEW Literary, Greyhound Literary and Eccles Fisher Associates.
+In 2024 the companies who are providing placements and training include David Higham Associates, ILA, Penguin Random House, Faber, Profile Books, PEW Literary, Greyhound Literary, Lutyens and Rubinstein and Eccles Fisher Associates.

 The internships are overseen and managed by the Trustees of the DRF together with senior executives from the collaborating publishing houses and agencies.